Truly though:

 BUT NOW?

 The above is what I posted two years ago and I just... left it at that.
-But now that I'm revisiting the images (and the attached blog), I was determined to identify these... gadget owners.
+But now that I'm revisiting the images (and the attached blog obviously), I was determined to identify these gadget owners.

 Like, how the hell do I still not know this?

-After repeatedly entering "okanagan bighorn sheep," "bighorn sheep BC", "Sheep Kelowna", "sheep diseased Okanagan", activism wildlife Okanagan" into Google, it finally spat out an answer: the Okanagan Bighorns (albeit after pages upon pages of random infographics; stupid algorithm).
+After repeatedly entering "okanagan bighorn sheep," "bighorn sheep BC", "Sheep Kelowna", "sheep diseased Okanagan", activism wildlife Okanagan" into Google, it finally spat out an answer: the Okanagan Bighorns (albeit after pages upon PAGES of random infographics it produced; stupid algorithm).

-Their Instagram account was created in 2023, and upon examining their feed, those tracking devices look identical to the ones I saw.
+When I clicked their Instagram account, I discovered it was created in 2023 (which made me mad that I never found them initially honestly), but upon examining their feed, those tracking devices look identical to the ones I saw.

 The Okanagan big horns goal is: